 (5) Minimum lot depth.
 The minimum lot depth shall be 300 feet measured from the closest straight line distance between the front property line and the rear property line.

-(D) Buffer Yards; SF. ~~Bufferyards~~Buffer Yards are not required for the single-family zoning classification.
-If a bufferyard is to be incorporated into the development, the following conditions shall apply.
+(D) Buffer Yards; SF.
+Buffer Yards are not required for the single-family zoning classification.